 All recycling is contracted by the City of Clearwater and the whole town is collected on Thursdays.
 Please place your barrel at the curb no later than 7:00 am on Thursday morning and remove it from the curb by 7:00 pm on Thursday evening.

-Hazardous waste including household and ni-cad (nickel cadmium) batteries, oil-based paint, paint thinners, paint removers, and solvents can be taken to the County’s Household Chemical Collection Center & Swap Shop (HEC3) at 2855 109th Avenue North, St. Petersburg, FL 33716.
-Hours of operation are Monday through Friday from 6:00 am to 6:00 pm and Saturday from 7:00 am to 5:00 pm.
+Hazardous waste including household and ni-cad (nickel cadmium) batteries, oil-based paint, paint thinners, paint removers, and solvents can be taken to the County’s Household Hazardous Waste (HHW) Center at 2855 109th Avenue North, St. Petersburg, FL 33716.
+Hours of operation are Tuesday through Friday and the 1st & 3rd Saturday of each month only, 7:00am to 5:00pm .
 Call (727) 464-7500 for information.
-You can view more information on the County’s website: http://www.pinellascounty.org/solidwaste/swapshop.htm
+You can view more information on the County’s website: http://www.pinellas.gov/household-chemical-collection

 "Sharps" are items having the potential to puncture or lacerate.
 These include syringes with attached needles and disposable lancets.
 A free, voluntary sharps exchange program is offered by Pinellas County, the Florida Department of Health, and 12 local hospitals.
 Call the DOH Environmental Health Division at (727) 588-4032 for information and a brochure which includes a list of 15 exchange sites.
 Visit a participating site and ask for an approved sharps container and instructions on use.
 When the container is full of discarded syringes, seal it as instructed and return it to one of the exchange sites for safe disposal.

 Both the regular and holiday trash schedules can be found on the Town website at www.townofbelleair.com/trashschedule.
 You can contact the Solid Waste Department at 727-588-3795 to discuss your schedule with our staff.